-Passing gas is a normal part of the digestion process.
-However, if gas becomes trapped in the intestines, it can feel very uncomfortable or even painful.
+Passing gas is a typical part of the digestion process.
+However, if gas builds up in the intestines, it can be painful.
 Trapped gas has several different causes and various treatment options.

 A person may experience sharp pain or discomfort in their abdomen if gas does not move through their intestines normally.

 Gas is usually the result of bacteria digesting food in the large intestine or the person swallowing air when eating or drinking.
 It is normal for people to pass gas roughly

 However, gas may not move well through a person’s digestive system if they produce excess gas due to eating particular foods, or they experience certain gastrointestinal conditions.